Pat Gibson

-Patrick Gibson (born 19 July 1961) is an Irish quizzer.
-On 24 April 2004 he became the fourth contestant to win the £1m jackpot on the quiz show Who Wants to Be a Millionaire?.
+Patrick Gibson (born 19 July 1961) is an Irish quizzer based in the United Kingdom.
+On 24 April 2004, he became the fifth contestant to win the £1m jackpot on the quiz show Who Wants to Be a Millionaire? and the fourth legitimate contestant to do so.
 He is a multiple world champion in quizzing and one of the world's most successful quiz players.
 He is best known for winning several quiz shows and being a panellist on Eggheads.
 He was born, raised and educated in Ireland but currently lives in the United Kingdom and competes as part of the England quiz team.
-As of 5 December 2018, Gibson is currently the No. 1 ranked quizzer in the world.
+As of 5 December 2018, Gibson was the No. 1 ranked quizzer in the world.

 Early life and education

 Pat was born in Galway in 1961.
 He moved to Letterkenny, County Donegal in the early 1970s.
 He was educated at Scoil Colmcille and St Eunan's College in Letterkenny.
 Pat holds an engineering degree from University College Galway.
 He emigrated to the United Kingdom in the 1980s, where he trained as a COBOL computer programmer.